syavorsky/front-end-quiz/README.md

 # What matters
 - If you are unable to complete the task, show your progress, commit partial work.
 - give detailed answers, explain the problem you faced, if any.
-- watch you commits and code style.
+- watch your commits and code style.